 If the base is not made entirely of a magnetic metal, such as cast iron, it must contain a magnetic metal for the cookware to be induction compatible.
 It is for this reason that some stainless steel pans are induction ready, and some are not.

-If your cookware is not induction compatible, that may be one of the reasons why your induction cooktop may not be working.
+If your cookware is not induction ready, that may be one of the reasons why your induction cooktop may not be working.

 How do magnetized and non-magnetized stainless steels differ?